sapegin/stack-styled/styleguide/Intro.md

 # Stack Styled

-React component for stack layouts: adds whitespace horizontal and vertical whitespace between each child but not around the container.
+React component to make stack layouts easy: adds whitespace horizontal and vertical whitespace between each child element but not around the container.
 Based on [styled-system](https://jxnblk.com/styled-system/table).
-We recommend to use thing component with [Grid Styled](https://jxnblk.com/grid-styled/).
+We recommend to use this component with [Grid Styled](https://jxnblk.com/grid-styled/).

 ## Installation